jlaroche/SRG-Extractor/README.md

 Stage 4: Masking GBS-irrelevant regions and creating an SRG

-Below is a schematic of the workflow, with inputs and outputs indicated for each stage.
+Below is a schematic of the workflow, with inputs and outputs indicated for each stage.ï¿½